-Groundwater Context and conceptualisation Descriptions and mapping of geology at an appropriate level of horizontal and vertical resolution including: Definition of the geological sequence/s in the area, with names and descriptions of the formations with accompanying surface geology, cross-sections and any relevant field data.
-Geological maps appropriately annotated with symbols that denote fault type, throw and the parts of sequences the faults intersect or displace. □ Data to demonstrate the varying depths to the hydrogeological units and associated standing water levels or potentiometric heads, including direction of groundwater flow, contour maps, and hydrographs.
-Definition and description or characterisation of significant geological structures (e.g. faults, folds, intrusives) and associated fracturing in the area and their influence on groundwater.
-In particular, groundwater flow, discharge or recharge.
-Site-specific studies (e.g. geophysical, coring / wireline logging etc.) should give consideration to characterising and detailing the local stress regime and fault structure (e.g. damage zone size, open/closed along fault plane, presence of clay/shale smear, fault jogs or splays).
-A discussion on how this fits into the fault's potential influence on regional-scale groundwater conditions should also be included. ☐ Hydrochemical (e.g. acidity/alkalinity, electrical conductivity, metals, major ions) and environmental tracer (e.g. stable isotopes of water, tritium, helium, strontium isotopes, etc.) characterisation to identify sources of water, recharge rates, transit times in aquifers, connectivity between geological units and groundwater discharge locations. ☐ Site-specific values for hydraulic parameters (e.g. vertical and horizontal hydraulic conductivity and specific yield or specific storage characteristics) for each hydrogeological unit.
-In situ observations of these parameters should be sufficient to characterise the heterogeneity of these properties for modelling. ☐ Description of the likely recharge, discharge and flow pathways for all hydrogeological units likely to be impacted by the proposed development. ☐ Time series level and water quality data representative of seasonal and climatic cycles. ☐ Assessment of the frequency (and time lags if any), location, volume and direction of interactions between water resources, including surface water/groundwater connectivity, inter-aquifer connectivity and connectivity with sea water.
+Groundwater Context and conceptualisation Describe and map geology at an appropriate level of horizontal and vertical resolution including: definition of the geological sequence(s) in the area, with names and descriptions of the formations and accompanying surface geology, cross-sections and any relevant field data. geological maps appropriately annotated with symbols that denote fault type, throw and the parts of sequences the faults intersect or displace.
+Provide data to demonstrate the varying depths to the hydrogeological units and associated standing water levels or potentiometric heads, including direction of groundwater flow, contour maps, and hydrographs.
+All boreholes used to provide this data should have been surveyed.
+Define and describe or characterise significant geological structures (e.g. faults, folds, intrusives) and associated fracturing in the area and their influence on groundwater - particularly groundwater flow, discharge or recharge.
+Site-specific studies (e.g. geophysical, coring/wireline logging etc.) should give consideration to characterising and detailing the local stress regime and fault structure (e.g. damage zone size, open/closed along fault plane, presence of clay/shale smear, fault jogs or splays).
+Discussion on how this fits into the fault's potential influence on regional-scale groundwater conditions should also be included.
+Provide hydrochemical (e.g. acidity/alkalinity, electrical conductivity, metals, and major ions) and environmental tracer (e.g. stable isotopes of water, tritium, helium, strontium isotopes, etc.) characterisation to identify sources of water, recharge rates, transit times in aquifers, connectivity between geological units and groundwater discharge locations. □ Provide site-specific values for hydraulic parameters (e.g. vertical and horizontal hydraulic conductivity and specific yield or specific storage characteristics including the data from which these parameters were derived) for each relevant hydrogeological unit.
+In situ observations of these parameters should be sufficient to characterise the heterogeneity of these properties for modelling.
+Describe the likely recharge, discharge and flow pathways for all hydrogeological units likely to be impacted by the proposed development.
+Provide time series level and water quality data representative of seasonal and climatic cycles.
+Assess the frequency (and time lags if any), location, volume and direction of interactions between water resources, including surface water/groundwater connectivity, inter-aquifer connectivity and connectivity with sea water.